Graduate Program

 This course focuses on developing teacher candidate awareness of the foundational principles of the science of reading as it pertains to literacy instruction in the content areas, as well as their knowledge and skills related to content-area instructional methods and strategies.

-EDU 520: Child & Adolescent Development
+EDU 520: Child Development and Learning in K-12 I

 Class Program